 We would like to encourage all family members to contribute to the college accounts instead of buying a toy or outfit that will only be used temporarily.
 Donations can be made by sending a check, and writing “[insert child’s name] college savings” in the for section.It will definitely benefit them much more in the long run.
 Plus, it will be something they will appreciate for the rest of their lives!

 Appease Grandparents by Letting them Gift One Toy

 I think it’s a good idea to let the grandparents have a little say in gift giving.
-We still allow and even encourage grandparents to give a little something to the kids.
-Family members usually give our boys one toy and then hand us a check for college savings.
+We don’t get made when grandparents to give a little something to the kids.
+One set of grandparents usually give our boys one toy and then hand us a check for college savings.
 This makes everyone happy, especially the grandparents who love seeing the kids’ faces light up when they get a gift.

 Don’t be Afraid to Talk about Money